usrname0/gifski/README.md

 ## Gifski fork with Custom Delay Feature

-This fork adds a `--delay` flag that allows specifying custom frame delays via filenames.
+This fork adds a `--delay` flag so you can specify custom frame delays via filename.
 This works for me on Windows 11 but for now it is "compile and use at your own risk."

 Usage:
 ```bash